justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 states that I want to print the third largest element in the binary search tree.
 I put System.out.println(bt.Nth(bt.root,3).value) that calls the nth function according to n being equal to 3 by (bt.root,3).
-I had to .value it to get the third largest node's value.
+I had to .value it to get the third largest element's value.

 For the in order traversal, I started with a print statement saying "This prints in order traversal" and then